VictorKayk/JavaScript-projects/Todo-app/README.md

 # Frontend Mentor - Todo app solution

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW), coded by [Victor Kayk](https://github.com/VictorKayk).
+You can access the resolution on: [The project on GitHub pages.](https://victorkayk.github.io/Projetos-JavaScript/Todo-app/public/) <br>
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents